Everyday I Love You Less and Less

 "Everyday I Love You Less and Less" is a song by English indie rock band Kaiser Chiefs.
-It is the opening track on their first album, Employment (2005), and was released on the B-Unique label as the album's third single (not counting re-issues) on 16 May 2005.
+It is the opening track on their debut album, Employment (2005), and was released on the B-Unique label as the album's third single (not counting re-issues) on 16 May 2005.
 The song peaked at number 10 on the UK Singles Chart, their second top-10 single of the year.
 Outside the UK, the song peaked at number 52 in the Netherlands.

 Background

 Singer Ricky Wilson described the song as a "hate ballad" and added, "Usually bands release for their third single a love ballad but we decided to do the opposite.
 It's for anyone who's ever split up with someone and they don't leave you alone."
-Guitarist Simon Rix added: "shut it, you slag!"
+Guitarist Simon Rix added: "You think it's going to be quite bouncy but it's actually as negative as you can be!"

 Dorian Lynskey of The Guardian wrote that the Kaiser Chiefs had been labeled as has-beens by 2003-2004, and they were desperate to build a fanbase to impress record labels: "The need to make an impression while bottom of the bill in a tiny venue explains all the ohhhhhhs and nanananas and oft-repeated choruses that set up shop in the listener's brain after the first listen."